Our mission is to enrich lives through singing and the support of music education.

 This program introduces young singers to the exciting art of a cappella singing.
 A cappella is enjoying resurgence in popularity through network TV programs like Glee and The Sing-Off.
 Many music educators struggle to convince boys to participate in school choral programs and have come to realize that introducing young men to a cappella singing (performed well) provides the much needed hook to capture and retain their boys.
 The program provides program participants with a combination of technical and artistic vocal and performance training.
 Some of the world-class clinicians collaborating with the Nashville Singers to lead these programs include Dr. Kirby Shaw, Dr. Cedric Dent, and Derric Johnson.

 Each year, the Nashville Singers also recognize an outstanding music educator by presenting the annual Carol Crittenden Arts Advocate of the Year Award.
-Previous recipients of this award include Carol Crittenden, Margaret Campbelle-Holman, J. Jeff Beckman, Dr. Carol Nies, Ron Alley, and Brenda Gregory.
+Previous recipients of this award include Carol Crittenden, Margaret Campbelle-Holman, J. Jeff Beckman, Dr. Carol Nies, Ron Alley, Brenda Gregory, and Dr. Nita Smith.

-The Nashville Singers have learned over 80 songs in the last eight years but have only recorded 17 songs to date.
+The Nashville Singers have learned over 90 songs in the last 14 years but have only recorded 17 songs to date.
 This program is seeking funding to capture professional recordings of a larger percentage of our repertoire.

 We hope you enjoy this video!